1tox/mongolift/README.md

         implementation("tech.ideo:mongolift4spring:1.0")
     }

-### Applying one migration
+### Migrating referential data

-In the src/main/resources/db/migration/referential folder, place a json file following this convention:
+In the src/main/resources/db/migrations/referential folder, place a json file that contains referential data you want to migrate.
+It should follow this convention:
 `<MY_COLLECTION>`.json

 You're already done!

 Next time you will restart your spring boot application, the collection `<MY_COLLECTION>` will be updated.
-A new collection named `migrations` will be added so that you can audit the applied migrations
+Also, a new collection named `migrations` will be added so that you can audit the applied migrations

+### ### Applying one migration of referential data indexes

+In the src/main/resources/db/migration/indexes folder, place a json file following this convention:
+`<MY_COLLECTION>`.json